Call/WhatsAppText +1 (302) 613-4617

 Creature Animation

-The Creature Animation elective covers non-humanoid character movement—four-legged locomotion, flight mechanics, creature weight and anatomy, and the specific challenges of animating non-anthropomorphic characters convincingly.
-Critique responses require knowledge of animal locomotion principles, specific biomechanical terminology, and the creative challenge of generating appeal and performance in non-human characters.
+Non-humanoid character movement — four-legged locomotion, flight mechanics, creature weight and anatomy.
+Critique responses require knowledge of animal locomotion principles and specific biomechanical terminology.
 Written deliverables include creature character description documents and performance intention notes.

 AM / Advanced Elective